 Every audience is different and you know your guests better than any band until the party has started.
 A musical variety can work well for many demographics.
 Sometimes adults will enjoy dancing to Disney songs with young relatives and elder generations may want to rock so a variety of styles is usually most effective to keep your guests entertained.
 A little country, soul, disco, swing, funk, oldies, Motown and other familiar songs in various styles can ignite a pleasant sense of surprise.

 Professional wedding bands are great variety bands.
-They cover styles spanning from big band to funk, Motown to pop, and hair band rock to Top 40.
+They cover styles spanning from big band to funk, Motown to pop, country to disco, and hair band rock to Top 40.
 Their repertoire should span at least fifty years of chart topping American music.

 Then there are bands that do almost every popular American style.
 There are few popular western styles that The Matt McCallie Orchestra does not cover.
-We do not do any steel drum music but we do cover some reggae, ska, and rocksteady.
-We do not specialize in mariachi but we play a lot of Latin grooves.
+While we're not known for steel drum music but we do cover reggae, ska, and rocksteady.
+We cover only a little mariachi but we play a lot of Latin grooves.